 #9.
 To Feel ...Better.
 The first thing first responders, following FRF programs report, is how much better they feel.
 In a lot of cases, people that do not exercise regularly do not even realize how bad they feel.
 It is easy to get used to feeling sluggish, achy, and unmotivated.
 Exercise boosts your energy levels and makes you feel amazing.
 It can lower your risks of depression and improves your overall mood by causing your body’s endorphins to kick in.
 These are the natural “feel good” neurotransmitters that start to exert their effects after about 20 minutes of training.
 These regular exercise-related boosts eventually improve your overall mental health over the long term.
 Exercise can provide a natural high.

 Reason #10 To Alleviate Pain.
 Regular exercise is a great way to alleviate chronic muscle and joint pain.
 Exercise has been linked to decreasing inflammation throughout the body.
 This can lead to pain reduction and better mobility.
 Exercise can also be used to rehabilitate sore muscles and bones.
 For example, persistent back pain can be lessened by strengthening your core, which will protect against further injury and allow more daily activity.
 Here is a great routine that will help your body move and feel better, click here for the FRF recovery workout.

 Please share with your crew and department and please comment if you agree (or don't).
-Stay tuned for the rest of the list (numbers 11-21 coming soon).
+Click here for the second post with numbers 11-21.

 Stay safe, stay healthy and GET FRF,